godaddy/tartufo/docs/source/examplecleanup.rst

 #.
 Use ``tartufo`` to scan your repository and find any secrets in its history!

-   Use what you've learned to scan your repo!
+   Scan your repo!

    .. code-block:: console

       # Run Tartufo on your repo and create a list of high entropy items to remove:
       tartufo --regex --json --cleanup ${GITHUBREPO} | jq -r '.found_issues[].matched_string' | sort -u > remove.txt

    Now you have a "bad password" file!
 Take a look through it, see if anything is wrong.
 This file will be used by ``BFG`` and replace these flagged "bad password" entries with ``***REMOVED***``.
-It is important that you read through this file to make sure there are not exceptions that you want to remove and exclude with tartufo! :doc:`features`
+It is important that you read through this file to make sure there are not exceptions that you want to remove and exclude with tartufo!
+Read more about configuring exclusions here: :doc:`features`

 #.
 Cleanup repo using ``BFG`` and the above remove.txt file